JuliaDynamics/Attractors.jl/docs/src/examples.md

 ```

-### "Bifurcation curves"
+### Fixed point curves

-A by-product of the analysis is that we can obtain bifurcation curves for free.
+A by-product of the analysis is that we can obtain the curves of the position of fixed points for free.
 However, only the stable branches can be obtained!

 ```@example MAIN
+using CairoMakie
 fig = Figure()
 ax = Axis(fig[1,1]; xlabel = L"\gamma_3", ylabel = "fixed point")
 # choose how to go from attractor to real number representation